Recovering from Liposuction (Suction assisted lipectomy)

 Walking

-You are encouraged to go for ** walks as soon as possible after surgery to prevent complications and to ensure blood flow quickly returns to normal.
+You are encouraged to go for short walks as soon as possible after surgery to prevent complications and to ensure blood flow quickly returns to normal.

 Sleeping